MOBILE ATTENDANT CARE SERVICE

 Who does MACS assist?

-• are aged between 18-65 years old (at the time of joining the service)
+• Are aged 18+ years old (at the time of joining the service)

-• live within our North or South Brisbane catchment area
+• Live within our North or South Brisbane catchment areas

-• be in receipt of funding to pay for support e.g. NDIS, NIISQ, Third Party, or have capacity to pay the fees for our services.
+• Are in receipt of funding to pay for support, e.g. NDIS, NIISQ, Third Party, Self-Managed Home Care Package or have the capacity to pay the fees for our services

 How do I apply?